 Students receive a Pass grade for completing all FHS-approved research activities required and that correspond to the number of credits for which the student is enrolled for FHS 401 Research credits.
-For students working under the supervision of a faculty member, a P/NP grade will be assigned by the faculty member and based on the faculty member's evaluation of student performance.
+For students working under the supervision of a faculty member, a P/NP grade will be assigned by the faculty member and based on the faculty member's evaluation of student performance with input from the research supervisor (e.g., GE or lab manager) if that is not the faculty member themselves.